 What is the first trimester?

-Although you are pregnant from the moment of conception — when a male sperm fertilises your ovum (egg) —the first trimester of pregnancy is counted from the first day of your last period through to week 12.
-This is because most women who conceive naturally won’t know the date of conception.
+Although you are pregnant from the moment of conception — when a sperm fertilises your ovum (egg) —the first trimester of pregnancy is counted from the first day of your last period through to week 12.
+This is because when you conceive naturally, you usually won’t know the date of conception.

-What happens to the baby?
+What happens to my baby in the first trimester?

 Other health checks during the first trimester include: